IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/app-configuration/configuration-store/key-value/README.md

 ### Parameter: `appConfigurationName`

 The name of the parent app configuration store.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string